kdonovan/resque/README.markdown

     $ QUEUE=* rake resque:work

+You can also put a splat after a prefix to include only matching queues, which can be useful to namespace your queues within a single redis instance.

+    $ QUEUE=staging_* rake resque:work

-Queues will be processed in alphabetical order.
+Queues will be expanded in alphabetical order.

 ### Running Multiple Workers